Skip to main content

 Does my Pooler HOA require approval before a roof replacement?+

-Most Pooler HOA communities require architectural review board approval before any roofing work begins.
-Godley Station limits colors to an approved palette.
-Rice Hope Plantation, Brighton Park, Summer Lake, and Hunter's Ridge each run their own ARB process with 10-30 day typical turnaround.
-We handle the entire submission packet — current covenants pulled, material specs and color samples assembled, project scope written — and we track the approval through to scheduling.
+Many Pooler HOA communities require architectural review approval before visible exterior roofing work begins.
+Godley Station, Savannah Quarters, Towne Lake, Forest Lakes, Summer Lake, and other 31322 communities can each have different color, profile, and submission rules.
+We handle the submission packet: current requirements checked, material specs and color samples assembled, project scope written, and approval tracked through scheduling.

 How much does roof replacement cost in Pooler GA?+